 Reach out for support

 Individual Counseling & Somatic Therapy Somatic simply means "body-based."
-Somatic Counseling considers the interrelationship between the mind and body in addition to talk therapy.
-EMDR Therapy EMDR stands for Eye Movement Desensitization and Reprocessing. ...Chronic Illness Counseling
+Somatic Counseling considers the interrelationship between the mind and body in addition to ...Chronic Illness Counseling

 All women's cancer support group and Advanced/Metastatic support group.
 All led by Oncology Social Workers in a richly supportive and safe ...Vancouver Wa.
 Womens Advanced/Metastatic Support Group